StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 Where `<release name>` is the name of the Helm release.

-### Remove a FROST-Server release
+### Remove a FROST-Server stack deployment

-To remove a FROST-Server deployment, more precisely the Helm release associated to this FROST-Server deployment, execute
+To remove a FROST-Server stack deployment, more precisely the Helm release associated to this FROST-Server stack deployment, execute:

     $ helm delete <release name>